• Skip to primary navigation

 Absolutely, this recipe doubles very well.
 You can click on the "2X" button in the recipe card for ingredient measurements of a double recipe.

-front view of a stack fo 5 Chocolate Brownie Cookies, the top one has a bite taken out of it
+a stack of 5 brownie cookies, the top one has a bite taken out of it

 Laura